 This script first drops the emaj schema with all contained objects.
-If E-Maj has been installed as an EXTENSION, this PostgreSQL object is also dropped.

-If emaj_adm and emaj_viewer roles are not associated to other role any longer, and do not own rights on other tables, they are dropped.
-Otherwise a message is displayed, inviting to a manual deletion.
+If emaj_adm and emaj_viewer roles are not associated to other roles or other databases in the cluster, and do not own rights on other tables, they are dropped.

 The tspemaj tablespace is not dropped by the script.
 To drop it, the only SQL command to execute is: